mdbottino/log-based-kv-store/README.md

 This is not a huge undertaking but to guarantee it's completion I'll be breaking down the task into several distinct stages - each one with a clear goal.
-That way I'll be working my way up to a fully functional implementation with (decent throughput).
+That way I'll be working my way up to a fully functional implementation with decent throughput.

 ## Stages